tuadiel/QAandMetricsForArch/README.md

 ## Download the files in plugins folder

-Download the files in plugins folder and import on eclipse
+Download the files in plugins folder and import on eclipse via "Existing ecplipse project"